Read on and learn how you can finish strong as you inch your way through the finish line with the Power Hour.

 10. Use Technology

-Will you be using these tips into your own strategy?
+Will you be using these tips in your own strategy?
 Share your insights in the comments section below!